vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_3.md

     ;
 ```

-Ordered-parser also supports two flags, so we implement the flag option here by calling our flag processing function.
+Ordered-parser supports two flags, so we implement the flag option here by calling our flag processing function.
 ```
 parser_ordered_flags
     : string parser_ordered_flags